blocktransfer/reg-publications/examinations/response-8/README.md

 [^rin]: _See_ statmenet  on the o ublic release  pof tSpring's regulatory  fglexability agenda  from Chair Atkins earlier this month, _available at_ https://www.sec.gov/newsroom/speeches-statements/atkins-2025-regulatory-agenda-090425.
 The agenda item in RIN 3235-AL55 offers a uniqeu opporruntiy for "simplifying pathways for raising capital and investor access to private businesses."
 I sincerely  appreciate its reitroduction and agree with all processing designations elected brilliantly.

+[^totla-ccontrol]: I commented extensively on the horendous unilateral authority implicit in the design of DTCC Digital Assets ("DA"), _available at_ https://lnns.co/O8NUZfc1KGe. _See also_ blog post published the day Dave reahed out to begin the  examination process, subtitled with  a  critiqe  on "keeping control centralized" in whaat the title purports is aa master plan for unchecked power, _available at_ https://genfinity.io/2025/04/30/dtcc-on-chain-patent-global-finance-takeover.
+THe author repsondds to a patent application from DTCC which substantially mimics my own, albeit with mucch less public transprency.
+Should we really alow complex widespread rollout for dozens of untested proprietary conteracts without a mucch as even an Advanced Notice?

 [^pprev-psure]: _See_ DA's  encompasssing grasp opn financial  instutions and investable  assets  in the TAR letter at § II.D.1 ¶¶ 8, 13, and 16–18.
 Should we  contnue handing American savings andd retirments i nto the opaque custody of an  entity which is alreaddy  too big to fail ?
 Suuch view was explicitly  eloquated by the author of the patent in coprated by refernce in  _Id._ _See, e.g,_ substantiated professionals supporting critiqes of singular custody nomiinees with both industry and academic evidence  pointing to yet anther  public bailout in TAR letter nn.
 51, 106, and 143–145.